 Merchants should check out the City's COVID-19 resources for Geneva businesses web page for the latest info, grant information and assistance programs to help during the pandemic.

 City Offices Closed To The Public

-Geneva’s City facilities will be closed to the public starting Friday, Nov.
-20 as the state moves to the “Restore Illinois” Tier 3 COVID-19 mitigation plan.
-The City continues to provide public safety and essential services to the community.
+While Geneva’s City facilities remain closed to the public, the City continues to provide public safety and essential services to the community.